 Part 3: A Voyage to Laputa, Balnibarbi, Luggnagg, Glubbdubdrib and Japan.

 Undeterred by his previous travelling experiences Gulliver embarks on yet another adventure only 3 months after his return to England.
 Unfortunately while sailing his ship is attacked by pirates and he is abandoned on a rocky island.
 He is rescued by the flying island of Laputa.
-The residents of the flying island are immortal and highly intelligent but are so immersed in new science they have failed in achieving anything successful which would benefit their island.
+The residents of the flying island are immortal and highly intelligent but are so immersed in new science they have failed in visit viagra free which would benefit their island.
 Gulliver soon realises the scientists waste their intelligence taking part in pointless experiments.
 Gulliver travels on from Laputa and eventually heads home.

 Part 4: A Voyage to the Country of the Houyhnhnms